Contact Us for a Free Consultation 307-235-1900

 What will I lose if I file for Bankruptcy?

 This is a common question most clients want to know before they file for bankruptcy.
 The answer to that question depends on what you have what is it worth, and where you have lived over the past three years.
 Debtors in bankruptcy, and outside of bankruptcy, are entitled to keep exempt property, and creditors are not allowed to seize exempt property.
 (Of course, the IRS has special abilities to take even exempt property) The exemption that a debtor can claim depends on how long they have lived (been domiciled, i.e. living with the intent to remain) in the current state.
 If you have been domiciled in Wyoming continuously for the 730 days before filing, then you may claim the Exemptions provided by the State of Wyoming.
 If you have not resided in Wyoming for that long, then you look at the state where you were domiciled for the longest portion of the 180 days preceding the 730 days.
-If that state allows you to claim the exemptions of that state you may opt to use that state's exemptions, if not then you would be required to use the federal exemptions.
+If that state allows you to claim the exemptions of that state you may opt to use that state's exemptions or the federal exemptions, if not then you would be required to use the federal exemptions.

 Each state has the right to determine what property is exempt.
 Wyoming has opted out of the Federal Exemptions for its residents.
 Below are the Wyoming Exemptions.